Tuition Assistance Programs

 Administrators and staff who participate in the tuition waiver program must receive written approval of class schedules from his or her immediate supervisor.
 Courses must not interfere with an employee’s work, or disrupt the office in which the employee works.
 The employee must work the equivalent of a regular work schedule.

 Enrollment is on a space-available basis, and requires permission of the instructor after formal undergraduate, graduate, or law registration has been completed.

 Continued Eligibility Based on Academic Performance

 Continued eligibility for participation in tuition assistance programs is contingent upon the participating student maintaining good standing in the school or program as defined by that school or program.
 Scholastic status of students attending Lewis & Clark is reported each term by the Registrar of each school.
 A student on probation must have special permission from the Tuition Programs Officer to continue tuition program eligibility.

-Eligibility of Spouse, Dependents, and/or Same-Sex Domestic Partner After Death or Disability of Eligible Employee
+Eligibility of Spouse, Dependents, and/or Domestic Partner After Death or Disability of Eligible Employee

 In the event of death or disability of an eligible Lewis & Clark employee, the spouse, dependents and domestic partner shall continue to be eligible for participation in tuition assistance programs.
 Total disability will be determined using the definition provided by the Lewis & Clark insurance carrier.

-Eligible employees, their spouses, dependents and same-sex domestic partner may use the tuition assistance program to complete one 4-year undergraduate degree program.
+Eligible employees, their spouses, dependents and domestic partner may use the tuition assistance program to complete one 4-year undergraduate degree program.
 Upon completion they are not eligible for tuition assistance to complete a second undergraduate degree.
 This does not prohibit a student from later accessing a graduate program.

 TUITION ASSISTANCE AS TAXABLE INCOME